Miss Scarlet and The Duke: Production

-Although set in London, the first series was shot in Dublin, Ireland.
-The street where Eliza Scarlet lives is Mount Pleasant Square, Ranelagh, Dublin 6.
+The first series was filmed in Dublin, Ireland, with exteriors of Eliza's home shot on Mount Pleasant Square, Ranelagh.
 The distinctive green dome of Mary Immaculate, Refuge of Sinners Church, Rathmines is visible in some street scenes.
-The police station where the Duke works is the CBS Westland Row in Cumberland Street.
-Although part of the skyline is CGI, including the train tunnel arches which are not open in reality, there is a train station, Pearse Station behind the school with St Andrew's Church alongside.
+The police station where the Duke works is in fact the CBS Westland Row in Cumberland Street.

-As of series 2, production moved to Belgrade, Serbia, where it remains as of series 4.
+As of series 2, production moved to Belgrade, Serbia, where it remains as of series 5.